Carbon-Sensitive Fund Construction and Hedging for Green Unit-Linked Life Insurance: Static empirical results and dynamic numerical analysis on the optimal investment fund

+In this section, we provide a static empirical analysis of the optimal carbon-penalised portfolio.
+The empirical implementation is based on a sample of $d=34$ stocks from the S\&P 500 index, and the stock-price dynamics in equation \eqref{eq:risk_assets_dyn} are calibrated using daily closing prices over the period from January $1$, $2015$ to December $31$, $2024$, sourced from the Morningstar database.
+The resulting market parameters are then used to compute the optimal carbon-penalised strategy $\bmpi^\star$ at $t=0$.
+Owing to the limited availability of carbon intensity data, we do not attempt to calibrate $\bfC$; instead, for each stock we take its most recent available carbon intensity observation, released on December $31$, $2024$.\\ Moreover, we take a constant and homogeneous penalty for each stock in the portfolio, that is $\alpha_i(t)=\alpha$ for every $t\in[0,T]$, and every $i=1,\dots,d$.\\

-Scatter plots in Figure \ref{fig:sens_analysis_optimal_weights} illustrate the relationship between the carbon intensity $C_{i,0}$ on the $x$-axis and the corresponding optimal portfolio weight $\pi^\star_{i,0}$ on the $y$-axis of the $i$-th stock for every $i=1,\dots,d$, for different levels of the fund manager's risk aversion $\delta$ and carbon penalization $\alpha$.
-Each panel corresponds to a specific combination of $\delta\in\{0.7,\,1,\,3\}$ and $\alpha\in\{0,\,0.0075,\,0.015\}$, allowing for a comparative analysis of how increasing values of carbon aversion affect the allocation strategy.
-The results clearly show that, as the carbon penalization $\alpha$ increases, the optimal weights of carbon-intensive stocks decrease in absolute value, regardless of the level of the risk aversion parameter $\delta$.
-Increasing values of $\delta$ do not modify the impact of carbon penalization; instead, they reduce the strategy's exposure to risky assets, which in turn leads to lower leverage in the optimal portfolio.
+Scatter plots in Figure \ref{fig:sens_analysis_optimal_weights} illustrate the relationship between the carbon intensity $C_{i,0}$ on the $x$-axis and the corresponding optimal portfolio weight $\pi^\star_{i,0}$ on the $y$-axis of the $i$-th stock for every $i=1,\dots,d$, for different levels of the risk aversion $\delta$ and carbon penalisation $\alpha$.
+Each panel corresponds to a specific combination of $\delta\in\{0.7,\,3\}$ and $\alpha\in\{0,\,0.0075\}$, allowing for a comparative analysis of how increasing values of carbon aversion affect the allocation strategy.
+The results clearly show that, as the carbon penalisation $\alpha$ increases, the optimal weights of carbon-intensive stocks decrease in absolute value, regardless of the level of the risk aversion parameter $\delta$.
+Increasing values of $\delta$ do not modify the impact of carbon penalisation; instead, they reduce the investment portfolio's exposure to risky assets, which in turn leads to lower leverage.